yaph/awesome-it-merchandise/README.md

 ## Officially Endorsed Shops

+* [The Blender Store](https://store.blender.org/) - Buy clothes, stickers, books, accessories and more to support Blender projects (open movies and software development).
+The Blender Store is operated by Blender Institute in Amsterdam, the Netherlands.
 * [FreeWear.org](https://www.freewear.org/) - Clothing, mugs and stickers with Free and Open Source Software designs, with a share of the profit donated to the respective organizations.
 * [HELLOTUX](https://www.hellotux.com/) - Buy embroidered Linux and free software t-shirts in this shop that supports free software projects and developers.